-3.1 Whilst all staff have a responsibility to support the pastoral needs of children, staff with a specific, relevant remit include:
+3.1 Whilst all staff have a responsibility to promote the mental health of pupils.
+Staff with a specific, relevant remit include:

-Len Batey Designated Child Protection / Safeguarding Officer Louise Sugden Designated Child Protection / Safeguarding Officer India Lees Senior Mental Health and Emotional Wellbeing Lead,
+Len Batey- Designated Child Protection / Safeguarding Officer India Lees - Mental Health and Emotional Wellbeing Lead, Pastoral Lead Denise Kay- ELSA and Pastoral Assistant Shelley Tinkley - PSHE Subject Lead

-SENDCo & Pastoral Lead

-Denise Kay ELSA and Pastoral Assistant

-- 3.2 Any member of staff who is concerned about the pastoral needs of a pupil should speak to the Pastoral Lead in the first instance.
+- 3.2 Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Mental Health Lead in the first instance.
 If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Child Protection Office staff or the head teacher.
-If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary. - 3.3 Where a referral to CAMHS is appropriate, this will be led and managed by India Lees Senior Mental Health Lead. - 3.4 When the Pastoral Lead has the relevant information, it will be decided whether the pupil needs extra support above and beyond that of the classroom teacher and teaching assistant, which leads to a pastoral support plan.
+If the pupil presents a medical emergency then the normal procedures for medical emergencies should be followed, including alerting the first aid staff and contacting the emergency services if necessary. - 3.3 Where a referral to CAMHS is appropriate, this will be led and managed by India Lees Mental Health Lead.